linkovich2/StarboundExtended/ROADMAP.md

+# Roadmap

+These are changes and ideas I've come up with that I'd like to see in game.
+I don't expect that I'll ever get all of it in and balanced, but I like to have a list of things to cross off as I go.
+Obviously this is in a state of constant flux and features listed here can and likely will be changed as the mod evolves.

 ## Pre-game (Character Creation Assets)

-Generally character creation expansion is not high priority, as there are plenty of options already.
+Generally expanding character creation is not high priority, as there are plenty of options already.
 That said, having more choices is great, so when I get chances to I'll work on expanding our options there.

 ### Human
 - More hair styles *IN PROGRESS*